Recreation Administration Doctor’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in recreation admin at each degree level.
+In the most recent year for which data is available, 2,291 degrees were awarded toRecreation Administration majors across all award levels.
+The following table shows the number of diplomas awarded in Recreation Administration at each degree level.

 | Education Level | Number of Grads |